shrestha2543/Digital-Literacy-Portfolio/task-5-cybercrime/casestudy.md

 ## 1. Introduction
 In this day and age, the boundary between our physical and digital lives has vanished.
 While this connectivity fosters global innovation, it also provides a ground for **cyberbullying**—the intentional and repeated harm inflicted through the use of computers, smartphones, and other electronic devices.
 It is a systemic issue that transcends age, geography, and social status.
 ## 2. Nature of the crime
-Cyberbullying is distinct from traditional bullying due to three primary factors:
+Cyberbullying is distinct from traditional bullying due to three main factors:
 * **Anonymity:** Perpetrators often hide behind pseudonyms, leading to a "digital unhibitness effect."
-* **Reach:** Harassment is not confined to a playground; it can be witnessed by thousands instantly.
+* **Reach:** Harassment is not merely confined to a playground, it can be witnessed by thousands instantly.
 * **Permanence:** Digital footprints are hard to erase, meaning the abuse can follow a victim for years.
 ## 3. How it happens
 Digital harassement manifests through various technical and social methods: